-When the powerful magnets that are used in magnetic resonance imaging (MRI) are switched on, all the protons in your body are pulled towards the same direction, in the same way that a magnet can pull the needle of a compass.
+When you lie under the powerful scanner magnets, the protons in your body line up in the same direction, in the same way that a magnet can pull the needle of a compass.

-On its own, a single proton will not provide much useful information, in the same way that a single pixel on a computer screen is essentially just a coloured dot.
-However, just as millions of pixels can create images, so the radio signals of millions of protons can be collected together and combined to create a detailed image of the inside of the body.
+In the same way that millions of pixels on a computer screen can create complex pictures, the signals from the millions of protons in the body are combined to create a detailed image of the inside of the body.

 Continue to next section: How an MRI scan is performed